 Skip to content

-In most cases, if you don’t use your account, at some point your bank will close it for you.
-Your credit score might take a small hit and you’ll lose any rewards you’ve accrued.
+If you don’t make at least an occasional purchase with your credit card, most banks will automatically close no-annual-fee cards after a certain period of inactivity.
+When a bank closes your account, your credit score might take a small hit and you’ll lose any rewards you’ve accrued.
 You probably don’t want this to happen.

 What happens if you don’t use your card?

-In most cases, banks will start the process of closing your account after 18-24 months of inactivity.
+There is no standard timeframe, but most banks will start the process of closing your account after 18-24 months of inactivity.
 Your Cardmember Agreement may lay out specific rules about how often you must use your card.

 Most banks will send you a notice that your card will be closed if it is not used within a certain timeframe.
 The bank may give you a month or two to use the card before closing it.
 If you make even one purchase on your card, your card will remain open.
 If you don’t use your card the bank will close your account.